musana-engineering/musana.engineering.github.io/_posts/2025-9-13-planet-scale-network-orchestration-on-azure.markdown

 Global IPAM Table

-- Master Block: 10.0.0.0/8 reserved for the entire enterprise Azure estate.
+- 10.0.0.0/8 reserved for the entire enterprise Azure estate.
-- Regional Allocation: Each Azure region gets a /12 slice, providing ~1 million IPs per region.
+- Each Azure region gets a /12 slice providing over a million IPs per region.
-- Hub Allocation: Each hub VNet uses a /16 block carved from the regional /12.
+- Each hub VNet uses a /16 block carved from the regional /12.
-- Spoke Allocation: Each spoke VNet (prod or nonprod) uses a /20 block within the region.
+- Each spoke VNet (prod or nonprod) uses a /20 block within the region.
-- Subnets: Each VNet is internally segmented into /24s for workloads, gateways, and firewalls.
+- Each VNet is internally segmented into /24s for workloads, gateways, and firewalls.

 {% highlight ruby %}
 | Region            | Regional /12  | Hub VNet /16   | Prod Spoke /20   | Nonprod Spoke /20 |
 |-------------------|---------------|----------------|------------------|-------------------|
 | eastus            | 10.0.0.0/12   | 10.0.0.0/16    | 10.0.16.0/20     | 10.0.32.0/20      |